tslight/go-type/docs/STATE_UNIFICATION.md

-# State Management Unification
+# State Management Unification - Complete

 ## Summary

-Successfully unified state management across both applications (gutentype and doctype) into a single, shared implementation in the `internal/statestore` package.
+Successfully unified state management across both applications (gutentype and doctype) into a single, shared implementation. **All wrapper code has been eliminated** - both apps now directly use `statestore.ContentStateManager`.

 ## Changes Made